Who We Are ->Leadership -> History -> Annual Reporting

 We give back and provide support to everyone in our community.

-For over 150 years, the Scott County Family YMCA has been bringing together volunteer leaders from all walks of life to share opportunity and to extend programs and services to every man, woman, child and family in our community.
+For 165 years, the YMCA of the Iowa Mississippi Valley has been bringing together volunteer leaders from all walks of life to share opportunity and to extend programs and services to every man, woman, child and family in our community.
 Looking through the historical prism of YMCA services and programs is a lesson in our community’s caring response to our dynamic world.

 The YMCA movement began in 1844 in response to the explosion of a new urban culture in London, England.
 Sensing a growing need, a young store clerk named George Williams began the Young Men’s Christian Association and used the bible as a means for young men to come together to discuss life, meaning and each of their individual, God-given purposes.